AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 ## Character Options

-- Sourcebooks for this adventure are the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) (PHB) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw).
+- Sourcebooks for this adventure are the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) (PHB) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw) (EGW).
 Additional sources may be used at the DM's discretion.
 - Player characters begin this adventure at level 3.
 Character advancement is milestone-based and will end at level 13.
 - All the races, classes, and backgrounds from the source material are available for this campaign.
-Players are encouraged to use the Heroic Chronicle
-- Characters with any divine aspects (cleric, paladin, etc.) must use the [Pantheon of Exandria](https://www.dndbeyond.com/sources/dnd/egtw/story-of-wildemount#PantheonofExandria).
+- Players are encouraged to use the [Heroic Chronicle](https://www.dndbeyond.com/sources/dnd/egtw/character-options-subclasses#HeroicChronicle) from EGW to ground their character in the world and establish their relationships among its people.
-- Regardless of race, players may also give their characters the [Hollow One](https://www.dndbeyond.com/sources/dnd/egtw/character-options#HollowOne)  supernatural gift.
+- Characters with any divine aspects (cleric, paladin, etc.) must use the [Pantheon of Exandria](https://www.dndbeyond.com/sources/dnd/egtw/story-of-wildemount#PantheonofExandria) from EGW.
 - In addition to standard level 1 starting equipment, each character may include in their inventory:
 	- 1 healing potion
-	- 1 common magic item
+	- 1 common magic item from either PHB or EGW
 	- 50 gp
 - No evil characters.